UOA-MEDSCI-736/BibianaLee-medsci736/README.md

 ### DataFrames
 - The expected output for the dummy data should look like this for the Ktrans DataFrame
-- A seperate text filed called `10D4_expected_output.txt` can be found in the test folder to compare your results
+- A seperate text filed called `10D4_expected_output.txt` can be found in the DummyData_Project_IE folder to compare your results

    ```
    ---------------------------------------------------